 We’ve seen friends and acquaintances who were still together, and still unhappy.
 That’s not going to be our fate.
 No. We’re going to fly the ALL-OR-NOTHING flag.
 But wait, is that the best choice?
 Who knows.
 But, what we do know, is you’ve got to get yourself back out there if you have any hope of refinding and refining love.

 Is the Honeymoon Phase the Best of Times?

-Some people I’ve met along my journey back towards love are a bit uncommitted, or afraid of really going for it, with ONE person.
+Some people I’ve met along my journey back toward love are a bit uncommitted, or afraid of really going for it, with ONE person.
 I’ve always been the Relationship or Bust guy.
 But, it might be time to change my tune.
 Or at least, some of the lyrics.

 So, this friend seemed to be addicted to the hot times, the super-sex times, the “is there anything else I can do for you, honey” times.
 I’m wondering now, in my ongoing quest, does it make sense to settle down so quickly?
-Do I need to move things into *living together* mode within that first six months?
+Do I need to move things into *living together* mode within the first six months?
 Is it a better idea to keep our own places and go a bit slower?
 Does time apart make for better times together?

 How Do We Hold the Center?

 In the last six years or so, I’ve been a bit of a nomad.
 When I was forced to sell my home, I went on a different journey.
 One of losing everything.
 Twice.
 And picking my tired ass back up and doing it again.
 And I’ve cohabitated with all three of my last girlfriends.
 Why the hurry to move in together?

 Am I needy and wounded?
 Has my loss of housing, several times, made me a bit more anxious?
 What’s my need to establish residence with my partner?
 I’m not sure this is the best approach.
 But, before I had my own place again, I was probably jumping ahead trying to heal something inside me that was feeling hollow or broken.